 NativeVision's core value is that all people are empowered when their capacity is increased to ask their own questions, tell their own stories and make their own choices.
 NativeVision recognizes and salutes all youth, and in particular those who know that eventually they will become their own role models.

 The goal of "Healthy Bodies" is to increase levels of fitness for children with the aim of reducing diabetes attack rates and obesity as a long-term outcome for this highly susceptible population.
 Strategies for achieving this goal have included:

 A fourth strategy that NativeVision's partners aim to develop is youth-produced mass media campaigns that feature 'Stay Fit' messages from Native Vision's professional athlete-mentors and Native American role models.

 This intervention is currently in full swing on the Navajo and White Mountain Apache reservations, and more than 1,000 families have received a year of weekly home-based education since its inception in 1997

 NativeVision Annual Summer Camp

 NativeVision's annual summer camp provides an opportunity to celebrate all that is positive in the present and future lives of Native youth.
-This year's camp will be held June 11-13, 2015 at Shiprock High School in Shiprock, New Mexico.
+This year's camp will be held in June, 2016 in Oklahoma City, OK.
 There will be six different sports clinics that children can choose: basketball, football, soccer, cross country, lacrosse and volleyball.
 The professional athletes who conduct the NativeVision sports clinics intersperse their athletic teachings with breakout sessions that promote empowerment, discipline, teamwork and the pursuit of education.
 Members of the sponsoring tribe will plan events and feasts to be held at the camp that will promote cultural pride and traditional strengths for the youth who attend.